oapicf/pinterest-sdk/clients/go/generated/docs/AdvancedAuctionItem.md

 ### NewAdvancedAuctionItem

-`func NewAdvancedAuctionItem(itemId string, country Country, language Language, bidOptions AdvancedAuctionBidOptions, ) *AdvancedAuctionItem`
+`func NewAdvancedAuctionItem(country Country, itemId string, language Language, bidOptions AdvancedAuctionBidOptions, ) *AdvancedAuctionItem`

 NewAdvancedAuctionItem instantiates a new AdvancedAuctionItem object This constructor will assign default values to properties that have it defined,